pierregillet/Factorywars/README.md

 We are a group of 3 friends from France, and created this project as a college work, but we are motivated to pursue its development after the college project is over.
-We do not have much experience nor knowledge in advanced programming or math algorithms but we are very motivated, and try to figure out every one of the issues, by learning how things works.
+We didn't have much experience nor knowledge in advanced programming or math algorithms when we started, hence some eventual inconsistencies.

 # Contact #